 - The type of bank account if the merchant gives you the option to pay from either a checking account or a savings account

-- The American Banking Association number, more commonly referred to as an or routing number for your bank.
+- The American Banking Association number, more commonly referred to as an ABA number or routing number for your bank.
 Look for this number on the bottom left side of a personalized paper check or deposit ticket

 - The 10- to 12-digit bank account number listed on the bottom right side of a personalized paper check or deposit ticket

 In-person e-check transactions work differently than online transactions.
 Instead of providing bank account information, you supply a personalized blank paper check, which the cashier will then run through an electronic scanner.
-The scanner records and transmits your bank account information and the payment amount, and compares the account number against any services to which the merchant subscribes.
+The scanner records and transmits your bank account information and the payment amount, and compares the account number against any check verification services to which the merchant subscribes.

 After payment approval, the cashier will void and return the paper check to you along with a receipt for you to sign and keep.